 - Building vocabulary, so the child uses a wide variety of words.

-- To train the use of fluent speech when a child stutters.
+- Train the use of fluent speech when a child stutters.

-- To help a child learn to eat a variety of foods and liquids.
+- Help a child learn to eat a variety of foods and liquids.

 What are the common communication problems adults experience?